ferrydeboer/fluentassertions-analysis/docs/hotspots_codescene.md

 - Function level issues
 - Implementation level issues

-### Hotspots
+## Code Health Hotspots

-I don't understand why the tool doesn't provide a simple export button.
+The tool doesn't provide a simple export button.
 But fortunately the dev tools provided the API endpoint that outputs what is called `biomarkers.csv` which contains the Hotspot Code Health data.
 It's easy to see a pattern here, especially if we leave out the tests.
 7 our of 12 files (58%) of the refactoring targets are classes that end with `Assertions.cs`.
 And they take the top 6 of the list.

 _What I don't understand here is the fact that I only get 17 files.
 I was wondering if that has to do with the last month since it also contains file with a code health of 10._